jonwongg/Defense-of-Wall-Street/README.md

 # Defense of Wall Street: We are the 1%
-Written by Jonathan Wong, Drew Mulock, Bret Schofield December 4, 2011
+Written by Jon Wong, Drew Mulock, Bret Schofield

+December 4, 2011

 ## Introduction